yukimemi/spectrism.vim/README.md

 `:OpenColorschemeSetting`

-Open the spectrism priority setting. colorschme setting is a toml file.
+Open the lumiris priority setting. colorschme setting is a toml file.
 Colorschemes with higher numerical priorities are preferred.

 `:ResetColorschemeSetting`

-Remove the spectrism setting file.
+Remove the lumiris setting file.
 The configuration file will be automatically regenerated the next time you start Vim / Neovim.

-`:DisableSpectrism`
+`:DisableLumiris`

-Disable spectrism.
+Disable lumiris.
 Stop changing colorschme.

-`:EnableSpectrism`
+`:EnableLumiris`

-Enable spectrism.
+Enable lumiris.

 `:DisableThisColorscheme`